 Not a severe Clutterer but you buy too much and can't stop?
 Please try Shopaholic No More.
 Resources and guidance to help break the shopping guilt cycle.

 Jennifer's List My recommendations for local tried and true service businesses

 Junklugger's Super friendly and very reasonably priced.
 When you have a lot of stuff that you know has to go, Glen Seeburger and his team will come and pick it up.
 Better still, he will recycle what he can and donate to thrift stores and give you the tax receipt.

-Closetbox These folks offer concierge service to your door to pick up your storage pod.
+Closetbox These folks offer concierge service to your door to drop off and pick up your storage pod.